databricks/scala-style-guide/README.md

 ### <a name='tests-intercepting'>Intercepting Exceptions</a>

 When testing that performing a certain action (say, calling a function with an invalid argument) throws an exception, be as specific as possible about the type of exception you expect to be thrown.
-You should NOT simply `intercept[Exception]` (to use the ScalaTest syntax), as this will just assert that _any_ exception is thrown.
+You should NOT simply `intercept[Exception]` or `intercept[Throwable]` (to use the ScalaTest syntax), as this will just assert that _any_ exception is thrown.
 Often times, this will just catch errors you made when setting up your testing mocks and your test will silently pass without actually checking the behavior you want to verify.

   ```scala
   // This is WRONG